ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 Deployment Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

-`Apps use a deployment configuration file to define variables and
+Apps use a deployment configuration file to define variables and execution environment.
+You can read more about the deployment configuration file `here <../deployment_config.html>`_.
-execution environment <#deployment-configuration-file>`__

 Command-Line Parameters
 -----------------------